-As discussed below, there is also a wide range of chronological ages when people have other age-related experiences (such as the age range associated with being in 'midcareer' or taking care of children younger than 18 years old).
+As discussed below, there is also a wide range of chronological ages when people have other age-related experiences (such as the age range associated with being in 'mid-career' or taking care of children younger than 18 years old).

-Across the worksites in India, the chronological age range of the respondents to the Generations of Talent Study is 18 to 82 years.
-Across the worksites in the five "old-developed" countries and the five other "young-developing" countries excluding India in our sample, the age ranges are 20 to 82 years and 18 to 91 years, respectively (see Table 2.2).
+Across the worksites in China, the chronological age range of the respondents to the Generations of Talent Study is 21 to 85 years.
+Across the worksites in the five "old-developed" countries and the five other "young-developing" countries excluding China in our sample, the age ranges are 20 to 82 years and 18 to 91 years, respectively (see Table 2.2).

-Figure 2.1 presents the chronological age distribution by age group for respondents at the worksites in India compared to those working in the "old-developed" countries and the other "young-developing" countries that participated in the study.
-As this figure shows, the percentage of respondents under the age of 30 at the worksites in India (59.6%) is significantly higher than the "old-developed" countries (10.1%) as well as the other "young-developing" countries (42.9%).
-Conversely, the worksites in India have a considerably lower percentage of respondents aged 40-49 and 50 and above (7.3% and 2.4%, respectively) compared to the worksites in the "old-developed" countries (32.4% and 24.9%, respectively) and the other "young-developing" countries (13.9% and 6.3%, respectively) (see Table 4.1b).
+Figure 2.1 presents the chronological age distribution by age group for respondents at the worksites in China compared to those working in the "old-developed" countries and the other "young-developing" countries that participated in the study.
+As this figure shows, the percentage of respondents under the age of 30 at the worksites in China (32.5%) is significantly higher than the "old-developed" countries (10.1%) but significantly lower than the other "young-developing" countries (48.8%).
+In addition, the worksites in China have a considerably higher percentage of respondents aged 30-39 (53.1%) compared to the "old-developed" countries (32.6%) and the other "young-developing" countries (32.0%).
+However, the percentage of respondents aged 40-49 and 50 and older at the worksites in China (10.0% and 4.4%, respectively) is significantly lower than the "old-developed" countries (32.4% and 24.9%, respectively) (see Table 4.1b).

-Under 30 70% Age 30-39 60% Age 40-49 50% 50 and Older 42.9 40% 32.6 32.4 30.7 30% 24.9 20% 10.1 10% 0% India Old-Developed Other Young-Developing
+60% Under 30 Age 30-39 50% Age 40-49 50 and Older 40% 32.6 32.4 32.0 30% 24.9 20% 10.0 10% 0% China Old-Developed Other Young-Developing

-Figure 2.1 The Age Distribution of Respondents at the Worksites in India Compared to the Two Country Clusters
+Figure 2.1 The Age Distribution of Respondents at the Worksites in China Compared to the Two Country Clusters

-Note: Only statistically significant differences between India and the two country clusters are discussed in the text (p<.05).
+Note: Only statistically significant differences between China and the two country clusters are discussed in the text (p<.05).